 1. Introduction

 As a student of Singapore Polytechnic, you will make use of the Polytechnic’s ICT Assets such as information, computers, networks and software in your day-to-day activities.
-It is important that these important resources provide the service to you and to others for which they were intended.
+It is important that these important resources provide the service to you

 An important part of the proper operation of these ICT Assets is security.
 Scams, trojans, viruses, worms, spyware and ransomware can wreak havoc on these assets so the Polytechnic has taken great care to protect them against such threat.

-That said, you, the student, perform a very important role in maintaining the security and availability of the Polytechnics student computer resources.
-We have written this guide to help explain what you need to do, and what rules you need to comply with to help ensure that the confidentiality, availability and integrity of the computing resources of the Polytechnic are protected.
+That said, you, the student, perform an important role in maintaining the security and availability of the Polytechnics student computer resources.
+This guide has been written to help explain what you need to do, and what rules you need

-This document contains a set of Acceptable Use Policy specifically for Students and is meant to make sure that the Polytechnic’s computers and networks keep running smoothly and securely.
-All Students of SP are required to strictly comply with the Information Communications Technology (ICT) Security Policy and Standards issued by the Polytechnic.
+to make sure that the Polytechnic’s computers and networks keep running smoothly and securely.
+All Students of SP are required to strictly comply with the Information Communications Technology (ICT) Security Policy and Standards issued by the

 2. Student Security Awareness

-You are to complete security awareness training as part of your introduction to the Polytechnic.
-This training will ensure that you understand the risks and your responsibilities towards helping to reduce those risks.
-Sensitive data including personally-identifiable information or PII (eg. NRIC, full name etc) must be secured and protected at all times (eg. encrypted in storage, transmitted over secured protocols eg. HTTPS and securely deleted when no longer needed).
-In addition, PII must not be collected as part of student activities in the Polytechnic.
+information or PII (eg. NRIC, full name etc) must be secured and protected at all times (eg. encrypted in storage, transmitted over secured protocols eg. HTTPS and securely deleted when no longer needed).
+In addition, PII must not be collected as

 You understand that you are responsible to comply with all security related policies.
 These policies are important and protect not only you, but everybody else who needs to use these resources.